The Wonderful World of Maps

 Sanborn Maps are a valuable resource for the researcher.
 These fire insurance maps plot building footprints and color-code them to show the type of construction.
 The University of Missouri has digitized an early 19th century set of Sanborns for St. Louis in full color and put them online.
 If you are a member of the St. Louis County Public Library, that systemâ€™s online services include black and white versions of above maps and another run from the mid-20th century.
 The Missouri Historical Society is also a good source for Sanborns.

-Pitzman’s Atlas of 1868 and many other wonderful visual resources are located on the Historyâ€™s Time Portal to Old St. Louis web site here.
+Pitzman’s Atlas of 1868, which shows land ownership in the city and County, and many other wonderful visual resources are located on the Historyâ€™s Time Portal to Old St. Louis web site here.

 Waagner’s Map of St. Louis County from 1857 shows early settlement of the County.